 C:\Program Files\InRule_v5.7.3\irServer\RuleEngineService\IisService\web.config

-In the following section, I added my credentials.
+In the following section, add the credentials:

 <inrule.runtime.service>